cdot65/pan-os-upgrade/README.md

 ### Key Features

+- **Three Unique Workflows Supported**:
+  - `firewall`: targets and upgrades an individual firewall
+  - `panorama`: targets and upgrades an individual Panorama appliance
+  - `batch`: targets a Panorama appliance and upgrades firewalls in batch
+    - The script will support up to ten simultaneous upgrades
 - **Automation of Routine Tasks**: Reduces manual errors and saves time by automating upgrades, configurations, and system checks.
 - **Support for Direct and Proxy Connections**: Connect directly to firewalls or through a Panorama appliance, with support for targeting specific devices using filters.
 - **Active/Passive High Availability (HA) Workflow**: Fully supports upgrading devices in active/passive HA configurations, ensuring both members are properly upgraded and synchronized.